mvasin/react-div-100vh/README.md

 <Div100vh style={{height: '100rvh'}}>
 ```

-If you do pass anything to the `style` prop, no implicit style is applied, so you're on your own.
+If you do pass anything to the `style` prop, no implicit style is applied.
 You can do something like:
 ```
 <Div100vh
   style={{maxHeight: '70rvh', color: 'blue'}}